localgovdrupal/docs/docs/src/devs/getting-started/working-with-ddev.md

 above.
 On the [official DDEV Linux installation page](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/#linux, there are more installation ways listed for some Linux and Ubuntu distributions.

-## Installing LocalGov Drupal locally with Composer and DDEV.
+## Installing LocalGov Drupal locally with Composer and DDEV

 If you haven't yet installed Composer and Docker Desktop, see [Getting Started](/devs/getting-started/) for instructions on how to install these requirements.